 3. Comb your hair using a fine-tooth comb

-Instead of using a fine-tooth comb, you could also use an electric lice comb on dry hair, which is even more efficient in detecting and eliminating lice.
+Instead of using a fine-tooth comb, you can also use an electric lice comb on dry hair, which is even more efficient in detecting and eliminating lice.
 This comb makes a continuous sound while it is turned on and a more intense and higher-pitched sound when it detects a louse.
 The electric comb emits an ultrasound frequency that is not sensed by the person but is lethal to lice.

 4. Wash your clothes in hot water